--The muscle pain is usually localized.
-The affected areas may cause neck pain and lower or upper back pain.
-Interestingly enough, generally one side of the body is more affected than the other.
+- Localized muscle pain.
+The pain is often located in certain areas, including the neck and lower or upper back.
+Interestingly enough, one side of the body tends to be more affected than the other.

-Release Therapy uses gentle pressure on certain parts of the body which may help to relax your muscles and release endorphins, which happen to be natural painkillers.
-During therapy, you may start by lifting up your legs (followed by your neck and shoulders) and holding them up for a few minutes to help relieve some of the pain.
-After lifting, pressure may be applied to these areas.
+During therapy, you may start by lifting your legs and holding them up for a few minutes to relieve some of the pain or seizing.
+You can repeat this process with the neck and shoulders.
+After lifting, pressure may be applied to those areas.

-Don’t overdo your exercises, as this may worsen the muscle related condition.
-However, low impact exercises, like light stretching and cardiovascular activity, can gently stretch your muscles and help with better body posture.
-Stretching also relaxes the tight muscles and allows the blood to flow, which can help ease pain.
-Swimming, a low impact exercise, can help in releasing endorphins.
+Low-impact exercises, like light stretching and cardiovascular activity, can gently stretch your muscles and improve your posture.
+Stretching also relaxes the tight muscles and increases blood flow, easing pain.
+Swimming is another low-impact exercise that releases endorphins.

 Diet & Lifestyle

 A healthy diet is the most important tool to facilitate proper body healing and function.
 It also contributes to your overall well-being.
 Make sure you eat a healthy, balanced diet with all the required nutrients.
 In addition to a robust intake of healthy foods, avoiding stress and practicing relaxation may also help improve your symptoms.